posita/dyce/docs/countin.md

 ```

-Using our ``risus_combat_driver`` from above, we can model the less death-spirally “Best of Set” alternative mechanic from *[The Risus Companion](https://ghalev.itch.io/risus-companion)* with the optional “Goliath Rule”:
+Using our ``#!python risus_combat_driver`` from above, we can model the less death-spirally “Best of Set” alternative mechanic from *[The Risus Companion](https://ghalev.itch.io/risus-companion)* with the optional “Goliath Rule”.

 ``` python
 >>> def deadly_combat_vs(us: int, them: int) -> H: